 Just to be sure, let’s check what WordPress itself says about the update:

 Alles gut!
-Smart Updates will also be able to handle these updates in the same way they handle updates of regular plugins and themes.
-Same goes for automatic updates, if they’re enabled for a particular site.
+Smart Updates (now included in WP Toolkit Deluxe) will also be able to handle these updates in the same way they handle updates of regular plugins and themes.
+Same goes for automatic updates if they’re enabled for a particular site.

 There’s one important caveat that needs to be mentioned, though.
 Certain paid plugins and themes require a license to be updated automatically: